pwnfoo/fakemenot/README.md

 ### Setting Up

 * Run `python setup.py install` to install requirements.
 Install script is still a work in progress.
-* Run `python fakemenot/app.py` after installation.
+* `[ ! -f ~/.fakemenot.config ] && cp fakemenot/twitter.config ~/.fakemenot.config`
-* Go to https://apps.twitter.com/app/new and put your consumer and API keys in `fakemenot/twitter.config`
+* Go to https://apps.twitter.com/app/new and put your consumer and API keys in `~/.fakemenot.config`
+* Run `fakemenot` after installation.
+Setup will install it in your path.

 ### Limitations
 * Since it does OCR on the image, detection rate will vary on the quality of the screenshot.